Canada-bound George offers his talents for free

 then the film goes into the final scenes.

-fact shown on ITV on January 10th 1959 and even sent a cutting from the
+in fact shown on ITV on January 10th 1959 and even sent a cutting from

-at a convention many years ago but I would think most of our members
+screened at a convention many years ago but I would think most of our

 Empress of Britain - Queen Anna Maria -